stakater/nordmart-apps-gitops-config/README.md

 Tenant (Product) owns Applications which are promoted to different Environments (Static and Dynamic)

-Tenant >> Applications >> Environments
+Cluster >> Tenants (teams/products) >> Applications >> Environments

+A cluster can hold multiple tenants; and each tenant can hold multiple applications; and each application be deployed into multiple environments.

 This gitops structure supports:

+- Multiple clusters
 - Multiple tenants/teams/products
+- Multiple apps
 - Multiple environments (both static and dynamic)

-- Multiple clusters
+### Multiple clusters

-- Multiple apps
+We have 2 clusters:

+1. Cluster # 1 (i.e. devtest) holds 3 environments: build, preview and dev
+2. Cluster # 2 (i.e. prod) holds 2 environments: stage and prod

-## Mutliple tenants
+### Mutliple tenants

 We have 2 product based tenants; who have exactly same structure